sharestack/sharestack-orchestration/README.md

 This role will create deployments group and user, and install all the common things like python and git.
 This will be applied in all the machines

-We only have to configure some variables:
+We only have to configure some variables for example in (`inventory/group_vars/all`):

 ```
 sharestack_working_group: "sharestack"